1. The use of definite article would require quite a

 I’ve given two weeks of holidays

-there are box of fruit everywhere
+there are box of fruit

 encara queden dues sessions de cinema